chef-cft/chef-examples/examples/ChefPolicyfileWorkflow.md

           "recipe[ymir-lb::default]"
         ],
         ```
-    * **Attributes are merged**, and precedence is decided by lexical ordering
-    of cookbooks.
-This means that if an attribute is defined in two default
-    attributes files, the last one loaded will take precedence.
-If you are
-    including many policies, you may want to make sure the top-level policy has
-    attributes defined with `override` in order to be 100% sure the values you
-    want are used.
 1. In our `recipes/default.rb` let's go ahead and add
 `include_recipe 'ymir-lb::lb'`, and in our `lb.rb` recipe, simply add this:
     ```